Kristy Wallace: Professional career

 On 13 January 2023, Wallace was traded from the Atlanta Dream to the Indiana Fever.

 Wallace was a member of the Australia Women's national basketball team (Opals) at the 2024 Summer Olympics in Paris.
 The Opals won the bronze medal, winning over Belgium.

 Wallace announced on February 25, 2025, that she would not play during the 2025 WNBA season.
 Her contract was suspended with Wallace not eligible to return during the season and the Fever retaining her rights.

 In August 2025, Wallace helped the Knox Raiders win the NBL1 South championship and the NBL1 National championship.
+Later that year, she was named most valuable player of the Tauihi Basketball Aotearoa with the Tokomanawa Queens.

+On April 3, 2026, the Toronto Tempo selected Wallace in the 2026 WNBA Expansion Draft acquiring her from the Indiana Fever.
+She was waived on 30 April 2026 following the first pre-season game.